 The analysis of the properties was straightforward and consisted only of a quantification and summarization of the extracted data.
-We determined what methods that were used and measured their frequency.
-The analysis of the fourth property, i.e. the quality criteria, was slightly more complicated.
-Since each of the thirty criterion was dichotomous and non-nuanced, we could not draw any decisive conclusions from the result of a single criterion.
-Instead, our findings needed to be drawn based on a cluster of criterion all supporting the same result.
+We determined the methods that were used and measured their frequency.
+The analysis of the fourth property (i.e., the quality criteria) was slightly more complicated.
+Since each of the thirty criteria was dichotomous and non-nuanced, we could not draw any decisive conclusions from the result of a single criterion.
+Instead, our findings needed to be drawn based on a cluster of criteria, all supporting the same result.